top of page

 Get Enough Sleep

 Recovery is just as important as training.
 Aim for 7-9 hours of sleep per night.
-Acupuncture and Acupressure can help with recovery and sleep disturbances.
+Acupuncture can aid recovery and alleviate sleep disturbances.

 Include Rowing in Your Routine

 Rowing is an excellent full-body workout.
 It engages your back, legs, and core.
-It’s excellent for improving cardiovascular fitness and endurance.
-It helps build strength, supporting overall muscle growth during your bulking phase.
+This exercise not only improves cardiovascular fitness but also builds strength, which supports overall muscle growth during your bulking phase.

 Rowing can also help keep you lean.
 It burns calories without compromising muscle mass.
 Consider adding rowing sessions to your routine 2-3 times a week.